The essential packing list for a trip with the family

 Regardless of whether you’re traveling within the country or abroad, it’s always good to have a certain amount of cash on you.
 You can never be sure whether all shops and hotels you will visit will have a working POS, so better be safe.

 3. Digital and printed copies of your tickets

-Apart from any prescribed medicine you might need, it’s always a good idea to have a few basic items.
-Think of packing a few cough drops, pills for when you have stomach issues, pain killers and maybe motion sickness pills.
-You’ll surely give yourself a pat on the back if the family suddenly gets a flu.
+Apart from any prescribed medicine, you might need, it’s always a good idea to have a few basic items.
+Think of packing a few cough drops, pills for when you have stomach issues, pain killers, and maybe motion sickness pills.
+You’ll surely give yourself a pat on the back if the family suddenly gets the flu.

 5. Essentials in the carry-on

 And we don’t just mean important documents, which are a given.
 Pack one change of clothes and your toothbrushes and toothpaste in your carry-on.
 This way, if somehow your checked-in bags get lost on the way, you will have a fresh T-shirt to change in, until your suitcases get delivered.

 If you’re traveling to different cities, counties, states, provinces, or countries, you’ll likely encounter different rules around face masks to fight the spread of COVID-19.
 Be prepared by packing extras as well and keep at least one on you at all times during day outings.
 That way you will be able to participate in all activities requiring the use of masks.

 Choose your products wisely for traveling.
 Most of us have properly seen the episode with Ross from Friends who “suffers” from not just one but TWO shampoo explosions while traveling.
 Skincare products that have sturdy packaging and won’t leak are ideal for traveling.